Oh, yes. It's that time again.

 In two to three weeks, when your nights are no longer cold it's time to pull the taps.
 (The sap develops and off flavor if you don't.)
 Carefully clean your equipment and store it away until next year.

 Easy, simple, and sweet.
-What's not to love?
+What could be better?